 After an entire month of enjoying holiday food and not working out very much at all, I am ready to jump back on the healthy eating and exercise bandwagon full force.

 But don't worry.
 I have a few other recipes that I will have to jump off the wagon, so I can share them with you soon!
 It's all about that moderation, right?

 Do you set resolutions or goals at the beginning of each new year?
 My goal is to continue working out in our garage doing some BeachBody workouts and eating lean and green dinners.
 Eating right and working out isn't about losing weight.
 I honestly feel better mentally and physically when I fuel my body this way.

 But..I'm also planning to also enjoy a few bites of each new dessert that I create because I love me some sugar.
 I do need to work on my will power though.

-I’m always looking for an easy snack idea, so I made these sweet little granola bites to pacify my sweet tooth.
-These little oatmeal energy balls did not last very long in our house.
+I'm always looking for an easy snack idea, so I made these sweet little granola balls to pacify my sweet tooth.
+These little oatmeal energy bites did not last very long in our house.
 My entire family loved them and helped me gobble them up in a hurry.

 I took the recipe for these No Bake M&M Granola Bars and removed the sugar and then added some peanut butter and a little bit of raw honey.
 There is no need for any sugar when you use honey to sweeten these healthy no bake granola bites.

 Basically the old recipe looks nothing like the new, and these are way softer.
 I'm a fan of soft chewy granola snacks.